-Hitler’s Beneficiaries (2005) by Gotz Aly review
+Hitler’s Beneficiaries (2005) by Gotz Aly reviewed

-Gotz Aly’s book Hitler’s Beneficiaries (2005) is a groundbreaking book.
+Gotz Aly’s book Hitler’s Beneficiaries (2005) is groundbreaking.
 Aly breaks with the dogmatic view held by many myth-makers on the “left” that the German working class despised Hitler’s tyranny.
 It dispenses with the shared mythology found among almost all First Worldists, be they Trotskyist or Marxist-Leninist or whatever.
-Aly thoroughly shows that Hitler’s regime did not survive at the expense of German working class, but because of it.
+Aly thoroughly shows that Hitler’s regime did not survive at the expense of the German working class, but because of it.
 Hitler’s regime was able to stay in power, even when it was losing the war, because it was popular among ordinary Germans:

 “Precisely because so many Germans did in fact benefit from Nazi Germany’s campaigns of plunder, only marginal resistance arose.
 Content as most Germans were, there was little chance for a domestic movement that would have halted Nazi crimes.
 This new perspective on the Nazi regime as a kind of racist-totalitarian welfare state allows us to understand the connection between the Nazi policies of racial genocide and the countless, seemingly benign family anecdotes about how a generation of German citizens ‘got through’ World War II.”
 (2)